 |Group routing||Select the group that will receive calls and callback requests from the Web Widget.
 When agents from the selected group are available, the configuration contact option displays.

-If all agents in the group haven't answered or made a call in the past 60 minutes, the Web Widget treats them as if they are all offline and removes Talk as a contact option in the Web Widget.
+If all agents in the group haven't answer or made a call for an extended period of time (there is no maximum time limit for this), the Web Widget treats them as if they are all still online.
+Talk isn't removed as a contact option in the Web Widget.

 |Nickname||Enter the configuration name.
 If you create multiple configurations of the widget, you need to use the configuration nickname in the Web Widget API to select which configurations to show on the current page.
 See Advanced configuration of Talk in the Web Widget.|